OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   You also have the option of filing a complaint with the FTC Bureau of Consumer Protection, using an online form, or by calling toll-free 877.FTC.HELP (877.328.4357.
 TTY: 866.653.4261).
 Other rights and remedies also may be available to you under federal or other applicable laws.

+' + '*   If you are a satellite TV subscriber, you also have certain rights under Section 338(i) of the Federal Communications Act.

 ' + '

 ' + ' ' + ' '). } function renderCPNI() { document.write('What is CPNI?' + '